sarah11918/sastro-v21/src/pages/posts/astro-upgrade-required-port-3000.md

 ---
-title: Interpreting the Astro "Upgraded Required" message in live web preview
+title: Interpreting the "Upgrade Required" message in live web preview of Astro
 author: Sarah
 date: 2021-09-04
 description: A misleading error message that might steer you down the wrong path...